nolanlawson/css-talk-2022/markdown.md

 Also, of course, use fewer DOM nodes.
 If you have an infinite-scrolling list, use virtualization so that you're not rendering a bunch of DOM nodes that are off-screen.

+If you use something like `display:none`, it will also avoid paying the layout cost for everything that is currently being hidden.

 There is also a new property that you can use called `content-visibility`, that allows the browser to skip rendering large portions of the page while still allowing them to be searchable with Cmd-F/Ctrl-F.